rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 ## Why a disconnected installation by default?

-There are already many tools, and YouTube videos that do and show how to install OpenShift in a connected way.
-The disconnected option has two reasons:
+There are already many tools, and YouTube videos, that install and show how to install OpenShift in a connected way.
+The disconnected decision was due to the following:

-1. I encounter a lot of deployments using the disconnected option, and I can't find a decent lab to run reproducers.
+1. I encounter a lot of deployments using the disconnected option, and I couldn't find a quick lab to run a reproducer.
 2. Currently, I don't have a very fast internet, so each installation takes hours.
-A registry mirror is a nice way to cut the installation time off.
+A registry mirror is a way to reduce the installation time.